StephanLuis/input-duration/README.md

-  <p align="center">A time input that works on Safari in close imitation of a time input on Chrome... only better. </p>
+  <p align="center">A vanilla JS boosted input that works on Safari in very close imitation of a time input on Chrome <br>... only better. </p>
 </div>

 'Time Only' means that this control is for time as a unit, or a duration, like for count down timers.
 Not for time of day nor date on a calendar, so no unwanted AM/PM conversions on Safari, no unwanted date-time selectors.
 Just time up to 999 hrs and down to 1 millisecond.<br>